There is one officially Ozark Softscape licensed M.U.L.E. board game, and several fan-made designs as “build-your-own-boardgame” projects.

 Gameplay & gameplay comparison with Atari/Commodore M.U.L.E.

 The game uses the same basic concepts as the computer game.
 The players produce, consume and trade commodities, that are food, energy, smithore and crystite.
 Objective of the game is to become the richest colonist in a given number of turns (months).
 The secondary objective is to increase the wealth of the colony as a whole.
 The game can be played with either three or four players.
-Apparently, there are no computer players to fill up an incomplete team.
+Apparently, there are no computer players to fill up an incomplete party.
 So, you need a minimum of three real persons to play, at least when sticking to the rules.

 A game turn is divided into 7 steps: a land grant (and auction), development, consumption, production, pricing, trading, and events.
-It is to a great extent the same as the computer game, only with distinctly segmented actions.
+It is to a great extent the same as the computer game, only with more distinctly segmented actions.
 This is due to the impracticality of processing real-time calculations in a board-game.

 The most obvious difference to the computer game is the management of land.
 While the main board looks very much like the colony of M.U.L.E. every player has an individual board with an abstract of his or her claims.
 If a plot is claimed the corresponding counter is taken from the main board to the individual board.
 The subsequent development of the plots is performed on the individual boards.
 The main board remains a mere repository of unclaimed plots.
 The distance of plots to the store is approximated by coloured zones.
 In the zone closest to the store, actions need less food to be performed.
 Even though, this mechanism appears different it feels a lot like the computer game.